gapdays/gapdays2021-spring/program.md

 **Release and CI tools used in GAP**

-Please note the resources that need to be obtained **BEFORE** the workshop are laid out on [the preparation page ]({{ site.baseurl }}/preparation).
+Please note the resources that need to be obtained **BEFORE** the workshop are laid out on [the preparation page]({{ site.baseurl }}/preparation).
 This note will also be updated as the workshop nears with more information and details about the various work packages.

 ## Schedule